RJL2000/OIQAND/README.md

 ### Viewport Images Extraction
 If you want to retrain the OIQAND model, using JUFE-10K database or another database, you first need to prepare viewport images.

+- In get_viewport_images folder run demo.m
+- Note: You can download the viewport images extracted from the JUFE-10K database directly from XXXX.com
 ```
-In get_viewport_images folder
    run demo.m.
-   run demo.m is modified according to the path where the image data is stored.

-note: You can download the viewport images extracted from the JUFE-10K database directly from XXXX.com
 ```
 ### Training OIQAND
 Then, you can select the corresponding training and test files under the file/JUFE-10K folder.